-If you cannot complete orientation online, you can attend a new volunteer orientation in person, which are held the first Wednesday of March, June, September, and December.
+If you cannot complete orientation online, you can attend a new volunteer orientation in person at the Ralph H. Johnson VA Medical Center on Fridays between 7:30 am and 2 pm.
+The entire process lasts about an hour.
+You do not need an appointment, just walk in during those hours but be sure to bring two forms of IDs.
 Most volunteer assignments require a 4 hour/week, six month minimum commitment (note that there are special provisions for students.)
 If cannot meet the six month commitment, or if you have special skills that might be utilized but do not see an assignment for those activities on the list, please call or email us to discuss.

 Are you interested in becoming a Volunteer Transportation Network Driver to help our Nation's finest get to their appointments?

 1) Complete the health prescreening checklist and if you have any disqualifying conditions, contact us.

 2) Complete a voluntary application, save it to your local computer and email to AND your prescreen checklist to us, or deliver in person or fax.